zmej-serow/liteconfig/README.md

 - `delimiter = '='`
 delimiter between property and value is "=".

+- `before_delimiter = ' '`
+string which will precede delimiter character when exporting config to file.

+- `after_delimiter = ' '`
+string which will follow up delimiter character when exporting config to file.

 - `comment_markers = '#;'`
 empty lines and lines beginning with "#" or ";" are ignored.